ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/README.md

 # About me
 Hi!
 I'm Yuxuan Li from MISM global program.
 I am very interested in data visualization and creative design, so I'm really looking forward to this lesson.
 I am very professional in dancing, and it takes me at least 5 hours to practice every day.
-But I will carefully complete my homework for this class!
+But I will carefully complete my assignments for this class!
 I hope we can all make an excellent portfolio.

 # What I hope to learn
 1. Create better data visualizations supported by narrative